PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 20:21:55
+Last updated: 2024-04-02 20:22:29
-Random Quote: Wisdom begins at the end. - Daniel Webster
+Random Quote: He who lives in harmony with himself lives in harmony with the universe. - Marcus Aurelius